haziq-exe/TikTokAutoUploader/README.md

 - **⏰ Cutdown on upload time:** Upload to TikTok with way less hassle and much more speed using our library.
 - **📝 Upload to different accounts:** Stay organized and on top of multiple different accounts with our multi-account functionality.

+  ⭐️ If you like this project please feel free to star it, Thank you.

 ## 📦 Installation

 1. **Python Installation:** Install the package using `pip`: